These regulations are subject to revision by the Traffic and Parking Authority.

 RETURNED TO OBTAIN REFUND.

-Link to refund page - EVENING PERMITS: Students who park in University lots during evening
+5. EVENING PERMITS: Students who park in University lots during evening

 hours must purchase a parking permit.
 Those with Evening permits